Image courtesy Government of Canada

 Highway 113 also offers a view to the further past of the Nisga’a people.
 Take a peek at our webcam located at Nisga’a Memorial Lava Beds Park, site of a volcanic eruption about 250 years ago, which destroyed two Nisga’a villages.
 The webcam is one of three along Highway 113 including one at Grizzly Hill along an extension of the highway to Gingolx.

-Signage for the Nisga’a Highway; webcam view at Nisga’a Lava Beds Memorial Park.
+Signage for the Nisga’a Highway and a webcam view at Nisga’a Lava Beds Memorial Park

 Highway 99 travellers between Vancouver and Whistler can follow the history and culture of the Squamish and Lil’wat people through seven interpretive kiosks.
 The structures, a partnership between the First Nations and the ministry, resemble Coast Salish cedar hats and feature information about the area’s culture, legends and geography.
 Take a look at the Squamish Lil’wat Cultural Centre site then click on the map for the Cultural Journey Sea-to-Sky Highway Route for a self-guided trip.

 Along the way, you’ll also see First Nations names on signage for the four communities through which Highway 99 passes.
 The Squamish pedestrian overpass depicts thunderbird and serpent symbols while enabling students to safely walk or bike to and from school.

 Thunderbird’s head supports Squamish overpass; Cultural Journey Sea-to-Sky kiosk

 No B.C. journey would be complete without travelling a waterway, and the Klemtu ferry terminal on the northwest coast welcomes visitors with modern amenities and culturally rich Kitasoo/Xai’xais design.
 The terminal building, a project involving the Ministry of Transportation and Infrastructure, BC Ferries and the First Nations, received two Northern Builders Awards.